 While in the process of preventing THC activity on the CB1 receptor, CBD also activates other receptors.
 Among the receptors that get activated are the adenosine receptor, the vanilloid receptor, and the serotonin receptor.

-Adenosine receptors are responsible for regulating anxiety.
-Once introduced into the brain, CBD causes the receptors to function at their maximum capacity which in turn reduces anxiety.
-Vallinoid receptors are responsible for the regulation of pain and introduction of CBD lowers the intensity and acuteness of pain and inflammation.
-With serotonin receptors, the introduction of CBD makes these receptors work towards reducing depression and contribute to several biological and neurological systems.
+Adenosine receptors are responsible for regulating tension.
+Once introduced into the brain, CBD causes the receptors to function at their maximum capacity which in turn eases tension.
+Vallinoid receptors are responsible for the regulation of discomfort and introduction of CBD lowers the intensity and acuteness of irritation and discomfort.
+With serotonin receptors, the introduction of CBD makes these receptors work towards supporting emotional wellness and contribute to several biological and neurological systems.